-As of September 15, 2009 all operators of all ages must have their Pleasure Craft Operator Card (Boating License) to operate any type of pleasure craft equiped with a motor (even electric motor) , including personal watercrafts.
+As of September 15, 2009 all operators of all ages must have their Pleasure Craft Operator Card (Boating License) to operate any type of pleasure craft equipped with a motor (even electric motor) , including personal watercrafts.

 Your Pleasure Craft Operator Card is good for life.
 Furthermore, there are no renewal fees and no annual fees.
-It will need to be replaced, with fees only if lost or damaged.
+It will need to be replaced, with fees, only if lost or damaged.

 There is no age exemption; the law applies to all operators, regardless of age.

 Age restrictions are imposed on the horsepower (hp) (or kilowatt (kW)) capacity of the motor of the boat.